Eximchain/EximchainWallet/README.md

     3. ERROR_SCREEN
         - Handles the unsuccessful return value of a the submitted transaction

+  - Transitions
+    - Once the transaction is properly constructed the governance tab will let you start sending your transaction with a button.
+Which will trigger a stage change with handleStageChange from CONSTRUCT to SUBMIT
+    - In the submit screen we render the component GenerateTransaction.tsx, which is a shared component throughout the app.
+Which will carry you through the wallet step if you aren't logged in and gas price/gas limit nonce.
+All the way till the final submission of the transaction
+    - Finally, once the transaction has been triggered we utilize AppState to grab the currentTransactionFailed status to decide to transition to the error screen or the result screen.
+Conveniently, we have this check in the componenDidUpdate because all selectors for AppState variables are passed in as props to our component.
   - ***Grabbing the input values for the transaction***
     - Render the input fields based on the contract function call instance
     - The inputs are then set as inputs are entered by a designated setter based on input type.